Turned on TV Thursday night to watch a favorite show, A P Bio on NBC, and there’s Mother (Sister Fern Jones) singing “Didn’t It Rain”

 This version was recently featured on NBC‘s new show, AP Bio.

 Thanks, NBC, for featuring The Joneses’ songs, recorded 60 years ago.
-And thanks A P Bio producers, Seth Myers and Lorne Michaels and the show’s music supervisors.
-Credit is due also to the team that keeps The Joneses’ music playing.
-Numero Group, Bankrobber Music, and Secretly Distribution.
-Two albums are now combined into one package called The Glory Road.
+And thanks A P Bio producers, and the show’s music supervisor, Kerri Drootin.

 The most recent episode featured a duet from my parents’ 1958 album, “The Joneses Sing,” especially poignant because it features Daddy’s hill country tenor on “I Don’t Care What The World May Do.”
 He didn’t record often.
 Both songs were a perfect fit for the show – says their daughter, without a lick of prejudice.